 Final Fantasy IV: Tellah may appear to be an old codger and have a pathetic supply of MP, but he was quite the mage back in his days — this is demonstrated in the fact that he knew (and forgot) almost every White and Black spell there is, and fully remembers them, along with Meteor, at far earlier levels than either of your other Black Mages can hope to learn them.
 The only shame, then, is that actually pulling Meteor out of his bag of tricks is his swan song.
 And then there's Fusoya, who actually knows them ALL, AND dispels Zemus's hold on Golbez and Kain in one transaction.

 Also this game's incarnation of Cid.
 In the original game, he's 54 years old, and in Final Fantasy IV: The After Years, he's 71, which ties with Strago for oldest playable character ever.
 What are his accomplishments?
 Let's see: he invented the airship (duh), is a playable character relying on brute force and hammers, has a boisterous and loud personality, and...oh yeah, he takes a flying leap from an airship and detonates what appears to be a mini nuke in his hand in order to seal up a passage for the party.
 And in a week, he's back on his feet and fixing your airship again.
+Just to be thorough, he also has the greatest physical strength of any character, surpassing the martial arts master, Yang, while being a 71 year old man.

 "But man, you fucking kids!
 Back in GALUF'S day, you didn't die from a single sword wound from a pretty boy!
 No sir!
 If you wanted to die, you had to go and find the world's most powerful black mage, who despite BEING a mage is wearing FULL ARMOR and WIELDS A SWORD, and knows all the most powerful spells in the game.
 And hell, just getting to him was a lot harder, too!
 You had to go through TWO worlds.
 And it was uphill in BOTH of them.
 And when you were finally AT that fucking mage, you didn't say "oh hey, stab me, it's a cut scene".
 No, you PUSSY, you FOUGHT him!
 And you kept fighting until your hit points were fucking negative ten thousand billion.
 THEN you can die, you cock-sucking youngin'."

-In short, there's a damn good reason why his Crowning Moment Of Awesome is mentioned across this wiki more than any other part of FFV.
+In short, there's a damn good reason why his Crowning Moment of Awesome is mentioned across this wiki more than any other part of FFV.
 He's simply the coolest guy in the entire game, and arguably the franchise.

 Strago from Final Fantasy VI proves to be an exceptionally powerful wizard in spite of his age, and his granddaughter is also a player-character.
 He is 10 years older than the above mentioned Tellah, and his first act as a member of the party is to charge into a burning building to rescue his adopted granddaughter.